Royal dukedoms in the United Kingdom: Current royal dukedoms

-The following dukedoms are currently held by William, Prince of Wales:
+The Dukedoms of Cambridge, Sussex, Gloucester, and Kent are hereditary according to the letters patent that created them.
+Those patents contain the standard remainder to "heirs male of his body".
+However, if Prince William outlives his father and becomes King, the Dukedom of Cambridge will merge with the crown at that time and not be inherited by his son.

+The Dukedom of Edinburgh is a life peerage and will become extinct on the death of the current Duke.

 Duke of Cornwall is a title automatically held by the Sovereign's eldest son in England.
 In addition to the dukedom of Cornwall, a peerage, the holder also enjoys a life interest in the Duchy of Cornwall.
 Duke of Rothesay is a title automatically held by the Sovereign's heir apparent in Scotland, who is properly called "HRH The Prince William, Duke of Rothesay" (rather than "HRH The Prince of Wales") in Scotland.

-Duke of Cambridge is a title which was conferred on the Prince on his wedding day, 29 April 2011.

-With the exceptions of the dukedoms of Cornwall and Rothesay (which can only be held by the eldest living son of the sovereign who is also the heir apparent), these dukedoms are hereditary according to the letters patent that created them.
-Those patents contain the standard remainder to "heirs male of his body", with the exception of the Dukedom of Edinburgh, which is a life peerage and will become extinct on the death of the current Duke.

 By law the British monarch also holds, and is entitled to the revenues of, the Duchy of Lancaster.
 Within the borders of the County Palatine of Lancashire, therefore, the monarch is hailed as "The King/Queen, The Duke of Lancaster" (even when the monarch is a queen regnant, by tradition she does not use the title Duchess).
 However, legally the monarch is not the Duke of Lancaster: peerages are in origin held feudally of the sovereign who, as the fount of honour, cannot hold a peerage of him- or herself.
-The situation is similar in the Channel Islands, where the monarch is addressed as Duke of Normandy, but only in accordance with tradition.
+The situation is similar in the Channel Islands, where the monarch is addressed as Duke of Normandy (even when the monarch is a queen regnant, she does not use the title Duchess), but only in accordance with tradition.
 He or she does not hold the legal title of Duke of Normandy.